mosabami/SuperAKS-App/README.md

 ## Testing & Debugging individual microservices using Bridge to Kubernetes
 Bridge to kubernetes is an amazing tool that allows developers debug and test their code by running their Microservice locally on their computer and having it connect to other microservices running in their kubernetes cluster.
 This way, they can test changes they make to their local microservice against the entire application already running on kubernetes.
 For more information about this, check out [this video](https://www.youtube.com/watch?v=yl14NJcUMGU).
 For Bridge to work, you need to be able to run the application locally.
-We begin by installing the packages required to run the simple express app locally.
+We begin by installing the packages required to run the worker node express microservice locally.

 1. CD to the directory that has your worker server code
     ```bash